 Oysters are called “environmental engineers” because their reefs provide habitat for other sea life like crabs and shrimp that attract many species of game fish.
 Their reef structure helps prevent shoreline erosion which reduces the nutrients entering the waterways.
 Oyster reefs also naturally grow in relative height to match sea level rise that can result from climate change.

-The restoration model adopted by the GCORR Partnership was provided by Robert Baugh of the Chiles Restaurant Group based on his experience with an oyster restoration program with restaurants in Charleston, South Carolina.
+The restoration model adopted by the GCORR Partnership was provided by Robert Baugh of Chiles Hospitality based on his experience with an oyster restoration program with restaurants in Charleston, South Carolina.
 Used oyster shell from diners was saved by the restaurants, collected by a garbage carting company and stored in a holding area for the shell to cure before being placed in the water to form the structure for a new oyster reef.

-Our GCORR Program began with just the three Chiles Restaurant Group participants, The Beach House, Mar Vista Restaurant and Dockside Pub and The Sandbar.
+Our GCORR Program began with just the three Chiles Hospitality participants, The Beach House, Mar Vista Restaurant and Dockside Pub and The Sandbar.
 With a grant of $5,000 from the Tampa Bay Estuary Program, we were able to buy a trailer to pick up the shell from the restaurants and take it to a storage area donated by Manatee County at nearby Perico Preserve.
-The hauling of the shell was done by Robert Baugh, his son and other Chiles Group volunteers.
+The hauling of the shell was done by Robert Baugh, his son Riley, and other Chiles Hospitality volunteers.
 Over the course of a year, Robert and his team kept 30 tons of restaurant shell out of the landfill as garbage and stockpiled it at the storage area to build new oyster reefs.
 Monitoring the results of the program, the Gulf Shellfish Institute determined that the “Fresh” restaurant shell produced 23% more new oyster spat than the quarried fossil shell commonly used for oyster restoration projects.

 With our goal to expand this successful restoration program to more restaurants, START was able to negotiate a favorably priced carting contract with Waste Pro USA.
-With professional carting available, the Chiles Restaurant Group was able to interest five other environmentally motivated restaurants to join the GCORR Partnership.
+With professional carting available, Chiles Hospitality was able to interest five other environmentally motivated restaurants to join the GCORR Partnership.
 The eight shell-saving restaurant program is called Shuck ‘N Save and we encourage you to patronize these participating restaurants whenever you can:

 The restaurants in alphabetical order are: